Gio Ponti

 Giovanni "Gio" Ponti (/it/; 18 November 1891 – 16 September 1979) was an Italian architect, industrial designer, furniture designer, artist, teacher, writer and publisher.

 During his career, which spanned six decades, Ponti built more than a hundred buildings in Italy and in the rest of the world.
 He designed a considerable number of decorative art and design objects as well as furniture.
 Thanks to the magazine Domus, which he founded in 1928 and directed almost all his life, and thanks to his active participation in exhibitions such as the Milan Triennial, he was also an enthusiastic advocate of an Italian-style art of living and a major player in the renewal of Italian design after the Second World War.
 From 1936 to 1961, he taught at the Milan Polytechnic School and trained several generations of designers.
 Ponti also contributed to the creation in 1954 of one of the most important design awards: the Compasso d'Oro, and was himself awarded the prize in 1956.
 Ponti died on 16 September 1979.

 His most famous works are the Pirelli Tower, built from 1956 to 1960 in Milan in collaboration with the engineer Pier Luigi Nervi, the Villa Planchart in Caracas and the Superleggera chair, produced by Cassina in 1957.

 Early life and education

 Ponti was born in Milan in 1891 to Enrico Ponti and Giovanna (Rigone).
-His studies were interrupted by his military service during World War I. He served as a Capitan in the Pontonier Corps (Corps of Engineers) from 1916 to 1918 and was awarded both the Bronze Medal of Military Valor and the Italian Military Cross.
+His studies were interrupted by his military service during World War I. He served as a Captain in the Pontonier Corps (Corps of Engineers) from 1916 to 1918 and was awarded both the Bronze Medal of Military Valor and the Italian Military Cross.

 Ponti graduated with a degree in architecture from the Politecnico di Milano University in 1921.
 The same year, he married Giulia Vimercati, with whom he had four children, Lisa, Giovanna, Letizia, and Giulio, and eight grandchildren.